N-carbamoylputrescine amidase

+N-carbamoylputrescine amidase is an enzyme characterised from maize that catalyzes the hydrolysis of N-carbamoylputrescine to putrescine, with ammonia and carbon dioxide as byproducts:

+The reaction is part of the metabolism of the amino acid arginine via agmatine.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N-carbamoylputrescine amidohydrolase.
 Other names in common use include carbamoylputrescine hydrolase, and NCP.
-This enzyme participates in urea cycle and metabolism of amino groups.